alukosdev/ccsp/guidance/owasp-top-10.md

 | Top 10:2021 | :white_check_mark: | 4 |
 | Top 10:2017 | :white_check_mark: | 8? |

-==- Insecure Direct Object References
-!!!
-This risk was merged into [Broken Access Control](#broken-access-control) in 2017.
-!!!
 ==- Insufficient Logging and Monitoring
 !!!
 In 2021, this risk was renamed to [Security Logging and Monitoring Failures](#security-logging-and-monitoring-failures).